Huzuntu/DefineX-Bitirme-Project/README.md

    - PostgreSQL database
    - Redis cache

-   All services are pre-configured to work together.
+   All services are configured to work together.

 3. Access the application:
    - API Documentation: http://localhost:8086/swagger-ui.html